cschladetsch/TechnicalPolicy/TechnicalPolicy.md

 1. Must consult your lead before making a new project.
 1. Do not use random assets from e.g. [_Asset Store_](https://assetstore.unity.com/) without first contacting your lead.
-1. Third-party files must live wherever causes the least harm.
+1. Third-party files must live wherever cause the least harm.
 1. Do not include _Examples_ or _Tests_ from any third-party library or package in any first-party repo.
 	1. Modify `.gitignore` if you want them locally.
-	2. Do include a md that points to original asset including any samples etc.
+	2. Do include a md that points to the original asset including any samples etc.
 5. Must use `/w/bin/new-project` to make a new project.
-1. Application source files (specific to current application) must live in `Assets/App ` folder.
+1. Application source files (specific to the current application) must live in `Assets/App ` folder.
 7. Scenes live in `Assets/Scenes`.
 8. Should include a *Markdown* `Readme.md` file in every major folder that briefly describes the purpose and contents of that folder.
 9. Internal libraries are supplied as Unity3d [_Packages_](https://docs.unity3d.com/Manual/Packages.html).